Can Salvage Cars Be Insured

 Luckily, you can rebuild a salvage car and get it road-legal once more.
 This involves physically repairing the damage it sustains.
 Getting inspection by the state, and a clean “rebuilt salvage” title before registering it.
 However, this also means you’ll have to insure it as well – and that’s where some salvage car owners run into difficulties.

 Many people may deride the idea of buying a salvage car with an eye towards restoring it, remarking that it will be “impossible” to insure the vehicle once you’re done.

-While there is a grain of truth in what they’re saying – it is, after all, impossible to insure a salvage vehicle before getting it restored – once you’ve satisfied your state’s requirements for re-classifying your salvage car as a rebuilt or reconstructed one, it’s not only possible to get your rebuilt salvage car insured, but it’s a legal requirement.
+While there is a grain of truth in what they’re saying – it is, after all, impossible to insure a salvage vehicle before its restoration.
+Once you satisfy your state’s requirements for re-classifying your salvage car as a rebuilt or reconstructed one.
+It’s not only possible to get your rebuilt salvage car insurance, but it’s a legal requirement.

-Each state has a different minimum amount of insurance that you’re required to keep on any car that’s registered to you and that you’ll be driving.
-In general, you’ll be required to keep what’s often referred to as “PLPD” cover, or Personal Liability and Property Damage insurance, before you can drive your car legally.
+Each state requires a different minimum amount of insurance to keep on any car you register in your name.
+And that you’ll be driving.
+In general, it’s a requirement to keep what we refer to as a “PLPD” cover.
+Or Personal Liability and Property Damage insurance, before you can drive your car legally.